Vishal-RR/Bank-Loan-Report-Dashboard-/README.md

 2. **Regional Analysis by State (Filled Map):** Identify regions with significant lending activity and assess regional disparities.

-3. **Loan Term Analysis (Donut Chart):** Understand distribution of loans across various term lengths.
+3. **Loan Term Analysis (Donut Chart):** Understand the distribution of loans across various term lengths.

-4. **Employee Length Analysis (Bar Chart):** Assess impact of employment history on loan applications.
+4. **Employee Length Analysis (Bar Chart):** Assess the impact of employment history on loan applications.

 5. **Loan Purpose Breakdown (Bar Chart):** Visual breakdown of loan metrics based on loan purposes.

-6. **Home Ownership Analysis (Tree Map):** Hierarchical view of how home ownership impacts loan applications and disbursements.
+6. **Home Ownership Analysis (TreeMap):** Hierarchical view of how homeownership impacts loan applications and disbursements.

-- Metrics displayed: Total Loan Applications, Total Funded Amount, and Total Amount Received.

 This summary provides a clear overview of the KPIs, categorizations, and charts planned for monitoring and analyzing lending operations.